luisfortizvelasquezsr27-prog/Poverty-Thresholds-and-Violent-Crime-Evidence-of-Nonlinear-Socioeconomic-Distress-across-the-U.S/README.md

 ## Methods

-I begin the analysis with Ordinary Least Squares (OLS) regression to establish a baseline relationship between poverty, unemployment, and violent crime, and although OLS provides interpretable coefficients, it assumes that these relationships are linear and constant across counties.
+I begin the analysis with Ordinary Least Squares (OLS) regression to establish a baseline relationship between poverty, unemployment, and violent crime.
+Although OLS yields interpretable coefficients, it assumes that these relationships are linear and constant across counties.

 Now, to evaluate whether this assumption is appropriate, I estimate nonlinear OLS specifications and then apply Random Forest and XGBoost models, which can capture more complex patterns like nonlinear relationships.